collectd/collectd/README.md

     <http://www.gnu.org/software/libmicrohttpd/>

   * libmnl (optional)
-    Used by the `netlink' plugin.
+    Used by the `netlink` plugin.
     <http://www.netfilter.org/projects/libmnl/>

   * libmodbus (optional)
-    Used by the `modbus' plugin to communicate with Modbus/TCP devices.
-The `modbus' plugin works with version 2.0.3 of the library – due to frequent API changes other versions may or may not compile cleanly.
+    Used by the `modbus` plugin to communicate with Modbus/TCP devices.
+The `modbus` plugin works with version 2.0.3 of the library – due to frequent API changes other versions may or may not compile cleanly.
     <http://www.libmodbus.org/>

   * libmysqlclient (optional)
-    Unsurprisingly used by the `mysql' plugin.
+    Unsurprisingly used by the `mysql` plugin.
     <http://dev.mysql.com/>

   * libnetapp (optional)
-    Required for the `netapp' plugin.
+    Required for the `netapp` plugin.
     This library is part of the “Manage ONTAP SDK” published by NetApp.

   * libnetsnmp (optional)
-    For the `snmp' and 'snmp_agent' plugins.
+    For the `snmp` and `snmp_agent` plugins.
     <http://www.net-snmp.org/>

   * libnetsnmpagent (optional)
-    Required for the 'snmp_agent' plugin.
+    Required for the `snmp_agent` plugin.
     <http://www.net-snmp.org/>

   * libnotify (optional)
-    For the `notify_desktop' plugin.
+    For the `notify_desktop` plugin.
     <http://www.galago-project.org/>

   * libopenipmi (optional)
-    Used by the `ipmi' plugin to prove IPMI devices.
+    Used by the `ipmi` plugin to prove IPMI devices.
     <http://openipmi.sourceforge.net/>

   * liboping (optional)
-    Used by the `ping' plugin to send and receive ICMP packets.
+    Used by the `ping` plugin to send and receive ICMP packets.
     <http://octo.it/liboping/>

   * libowcapi (optional)
-    Used by the `onewire' plugin to read values from onewire sensors (or the owserver(1) daemon).
+    Used by the `onewire` plugin to read values from onewire sensors (or the owserver(1) daemon).
     <http://www.owfs.org/>

   * libpcap (optional)
-    Used to capture packets by the `dns' plugin.
+    Used to capture packets by the `dns` plugin.
     <http://www.tcpdump.org/>

   * libperfstat (optional)
     Used by various plugins to gather statistics under AIX.

   * libperl (optional)
-    Obviously used by the `perl' plugin.
+    Obviously used by the `perl` plugin.
 The library has to be compiled with ithread support (introduced in Perl 5.6.0).
     <http://www.perl.org/>